iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

 - **Canary release:** releasing to a small percentage of traffic first to validate stability before wider rollout.
 - **Feature flag:** a switch that enables/disables functionality without redeploying code.
 - **Observability:** the ability to understand system health using logs/metrics/traces and dashboards/alerts.
+- **SLO (Service Level Objective):** internal reliability/latency targets used to run the service (often stricter than contractual SLAs).
+- **p95/p99 latency:** “95th/99th percentile response time” (how slow the worst 5%/1% of requests are).
+- **Hypercare:** short period after a release with heightened monitoring and fast response.

 </details>